Energize and Organize

 Learning and utilizing strong, effective organizational skills is not a one-size-fits-all.
 Most people use a combination of styles with one learning/sensory style usually preferred and strongest.

-What is your learning/sensory style preference?
+learning/sensory style preference?
 How do you usually perceive, organize and recall information?
 Are you a visual, auditory or kinesthetic learner?

 Visual Learners: "Let me see"